We may earn income from links in this post. Please read this Disclosure for details.

 Light snacks will be provided alongside the wines.
 You can also upgrade your tour to include a selection of local Tuscan cheeses and cured meats.

-Take an Authentic Florence Home-Cooking Class
+5. Get Cooking with an Authentic Florence Home-Cooking Class

 This 4.5 hour Florence Home Cooking Class begins with shopping for ingredients in the tiny shops and markets of the bohemian neighbourhood of Oltrarno.